xnqs/arch-post-install-script/README.md

 # arch-post-install-script
 WARNING: might hurt to look at the code.

 Arch Post-Installation script for gamers.
-This script installs everything a gamer needs: Steam, Lutris, Discord, OBS, and it even configures your computer for the highest performance in gaming. (up to ~35% boost in some games, way less performance hit when recording with OBS):
+This script installs everything a gamer needs: Steam, Lutris, Discord, OBS, and it even configures your computer for the highest performance in gaming. (up to ~50% boost in some games, ~80% less performance hit when recording with OBS):

 - OBS configured with zero-copy game capture (obs-vkcapture, might trigger some anti-cheats) and hardware acceleration for AMD
 - Garuda's Performance Tweaks